Danganronpa: Unlimited Battle

-is an action video game in the Danganronpa series, developed and published by Spike Chunsoft.
-It was released in Japan for iOS and Android platforms in early 2015, and ceased operations later that year.
+is a 2015 action video game developed and published by Spike Chunsoft.
+A part of the Danganronpa series, it was released in Japan for Android and iOS before ceasing operations later in 2015.
 The gameplay involved using the touchscreen to shoot the characters from the player's team, as with billiards, towards enemies in a confined arena-like area.
-The game is free to play, and features in-game currency purchased through microtransactions, used to gain access to new content or get advantages in gameplay.
+The game was free to play and was supported by microtransactions.

 Video game journalists questioned the choice to use the Danganronpa series to create a touchscreen-based action game, but still felt that it should be given a chance; one noted however that the game retained the style of the previous games in the series, and one called it unusually good for its genre.
-By May 2015, over 700,000 user accounts had been registered for the game.
+Over 700,000 players had registered for the game.

 Gameplay

 Contrary to the visual novels Danganronpa: Trigger Happy Havoc and Danganronpa 2: Goodbye Despair, Unlimited Battle is a co-operative action video game, possible to be played by one to four players at a time, and had no plot.
 The player would choose three Danganronpa characters, recreated in a chibi art style, and be accompanied by a fourth character from another player's game in a confined arena-like area together with a number of enemy characters.
 The game is split into missions, each including a number of such arenas, followed by a boss battle.
 When the player finished certain missions and other tasks, they were rewarded with the in-game currency Monokuma Coins.
 By spending such coins, the player could receive continues, gashapon-like unlockable content, refill their in-game stamina, and buy cards that were not otherwise available through playing the game.

 Using touch controls, the player aims with one of their characters and shoot them towards enemies like billiards, with the character bouncing off upon contact with enemies or walls until it runs out of momentum.
 After the player's turn is over, the enemies do the same thing, and attack the player's characters.
 With a certain number of turns passed, the player can choose to activate their characters' individual special attacks.

 Defeated enemies would drop two types of items: cards, which either unlocked new characters or allowed the player to boost their characters' stats when increasing their level; and bullets, which could be used on cards that had been increased to their maximum level, to transform them into higher-ranking cards.
 The player could also find other power-up items scattered in the arenas, which could be used to increase the speed or strength of their characters, recover health points, or make aiming easier.